 *** Plus as everyone who ever watched Damn Yankee's music video "High Enough" knows, the power of rock can do anything if you rock hard enough.
 Even deflect bullets!
 Ted Nugent proved that!

-*** [[spoiler: Hypothermia would actually makes sense, if it wasn't for the fever.
-Possibly tuberculosis or similar respiratory condition - maybe a link back to ''LaBoheme''?]]
+*** [[spoiler: Hypothermia would actually make sense if it wasn't for the fever.
+Possibly tuberculosis or similar respiratory condition - maybe a link back to ''Theatre/LaBoheme''?]]

-** Christopher Columbus, director of TheMovie, stated in commentary (I think?) that he believes Mimi [[spoiler:died]] soon after the musical ended, anyway.
+** Christopher Columbus, director of TheMovie, stated in the commentary (I think?) that he believes Mimi [[spoiler: died]] soon after the musical ended, anyway.
 Then again, [[AdaptationDecay what he did]] could possibly negate any kind of opinion he has, YMMV.